benji6/imlazy/README.md

 ## Performance

-imlazy is faster than the native array methods as of node 8, but not currently as fast as transducers.
+:tada: imlazy is faster than native array methods as of node 8! :tada:

 There is a benchmark in the root of this repo comparing imlazy with Ramda transducers and native array methods.
 The `infiniteIterable` benchmarks `map`, `filter` and `take` over an infinite iterable and the `array` benchmarks `map` and `filter` over an array